 If you’re unfamiliar with selecting lots of files at the same time click here How To Select Multiple Files In Windows

-As you add more songs to be burned to the CD, keep an eye on how much space is left.
+As you add more songs to be burned to the CD, keep an eye on how much space is left on the CD.
 Blank CDs have a capacity of around 700 MB.
 That’s just about 80 minutes worth of music formatted as CDDA.

 Windows Media Player will show you the remaining CD-R capacity just above the burn list.